sud0x0/Foot-Print/README.md

  - -f: is to provide a text file that has a list of domains.
 (The file should be in .txt format and domain should be listed one after other)

 **An example code for a single domain:**

-Linux (open the Foot-Print-master folder using terminal): `python3 foot_print.py -d uber.com -n Uber_Data`
+ - Linux (open the Foot-Print-master folder using terminal): `python3 foot_print.py -d uber.com -n Uber_Data`

-Windows (open the Foot-Print-master folder using command Prompt): `python3 foot_print.py -d uber.com -n Uber_Data`
+ - Windows (open the Foot-Print-master folder using command Prompt):
+   `python3 foot_print.py -d uber.com -n Uber_Data`

+**An example code for a domain list:**
 To search a domain list at once, First, make a .txt file containing domains one after other.
-**An example code for a domain list:** (place the domain list text file inside the Foot-Print-master folder) Linux (open the  Foot-Print-master folder using terminal): python3 foot_print.py -f domainlist.txt -n web_data Windows (open the Foot-Print-master folder using command Prompt): python3 foot_print.py -f domainlist.txt -n web_data
+Then place the domain list text file inside the Foot-Print-master folder

+ - Linux (open the  Foot-Print-master folder using terminal): `python3 foot_print.py -f domainlist.txt -n web_data`

+ - Windows (open the Foot-Print-master folder using command Prompt):
+   `python3 foot_print.py -f domainlist.txt -n web_data`

 # Limitations